Code-Institute-Submissions/school_donations-3/README.md

 ### What is this dashboard for?

-The goal of this project was to expand my skill set and tools for creating a meaningful interactive data visualization.
+The goal of this project was to expand my skill set and tools for creating a meaningful, interactive data visualization.
-To do this I used a data set from DonorsChoose.org to build a data visualization that represents school donations broken down by different attributes over a time line.
+To do this I used a data set from DonorsChoose.org to build a data visualization that represents school donations broken down by different attributes over a time-line.

 ### What does it do?